Sunol Regional Wilderness

 The Oak woodland, grassland, and chaparral are home to Coyotes, Bobcats, and even the very rare Mountain Lion.
 There is a herd of Tule Elk which were reintroduced to this area.

-Reptiles include Gopher Snakes and Western Rattlesnakes, and among amphibians, lucky people may even find the endangered California Tiger Salamander.
-However, the real treat of Sunol lies within its birdlife, which is both easy to see, and very representative of the habitat and region.
+The birdlife of Sunol is a real treat.
+It is both easy to see, and very representative of the habitat and region.
 Keen eyes can spot the magnificent Golden Eagle soaring in the sky, being sure to distinguish it from the more common Red-tailed Hawks and Turkey Vultures.
 Among the Oaks, one can find the Yellow-billed Magpie which is endemic to California, and a signature bird of the East bay.
 Acorn Woodpeckers, Golden-crowned Sparrows and Spotted and California Towhees are all relatively easy to see, not to mention many other species of sparrows, and birds in general.

 In addition to animals, plant life in Sunol Regional Wilderness is abundant as well.
-In spring, wildflowers carpet the rolling plains and hills, and California Poppies and Lupines make wildflowers a sight to see.
+In spring, wildflowers carpet the rolling plains and hills, and California Poppies, Lupines, Indian Paintbrush, Chinese House make wildflowers a sight to see.

 Links